ZResnick/Algorama/README.md

 ### Heaps

-You can require a Binary Heap creator from ./heapContsructor for testing purposes using -----> const heap = require('./heapConstructor.js')
+You can require a:

+1. Max Binary Heap Constructor from /maxHeapConstructor.js for testing purposes using -----> const Heap = require('./heapConstructor.js') and let newHeap = new Heap()

+2. Max Priority Queue Constructor from /maxPriorityQueueConstructor.js for testing purposes using -----> const MaxQueue = require('./maxPriorityQueueConstructor.js') and let newMaxQueue = new MaxQueue()

+3. Min Priority Queue Constructor from /minPriorityQueueConstructor.js for testing purposes using -----> const MinQueue = require('./minPriorityQueueConstructor.js') and let newMinQueue = new MinQueue()

+- Min Prioirty Queue Test
+- Max Prioirty Queue Test
--
+- Max Heap Test

 ### Misceleaneous